na-na-hi/renget/archive/chrprompt2.md

 >Lliam: Honestly, not really much would have changed, as I would probably do the same thing I have been doing somewhere else, and I do write stuff on my own for myself, so that wouldn't change as well...
 The only thing that would be missing is !>meeting you guys... yeah...

 >Elm-anon: Probably would still be hanging in a certain Discord server that has pretty much been on life-support for years, meaning much less interactions wiht others.
 I also don't think I would ever have tried serious drawing or writing without this fateful occurence.
 It's just too bad that I have been busy with college to interact more.

+>Chespin-Anon: Probably a whole lot of nothing, like I had been doing for years prior.
+Possibly looking for something PMD-related to work on because I can never stay away from this stuff for long.
+It's still pretty crazy to me that this has gone on as long as it has, along with everything else.

 How many of the doors around the guild have handles or doorknobs, if any?
 >Kiyo-Anon: I know there are doors in the basement that have handles because they're kept locked.
 Most other doors, I'd imagine, just swing open either way.